Skip to main content

 Nodes that support the processing of Key Targets MUST only do so on

-on KV-TIEs in the northbound direction and are otherwise ignored and
+on KV TIEs in the northbound direction and are ignored and logged at

 Nodes that do not support the processing of Key Targets MUST continue